Sniki/Lenovo-Thinkpad-T440S/README.md

 11. Boot via your Flash Drive.

-12. Boot Hackintosh installer.
+12. Boot the Hackintosh installer.

 13. Now open Disk Utility and format your internal or external Hard Drive or SSD as APFS.

 14. Install macOS.

-15. Your system might boot during the install.
+15. Your system might reboot during the install.

 16. Now after install again boot into your usb drive but now boot into the drive in which you installed your Hackintosh.